(La version française suit la version anglaise)

 — VERSION FRANÇAISE —

-En 2017, j’ai développé un protocole afin de réaliser une œuvre photographique évolutive qui superpose et englobe toutes les œuvres visuelles modernes et contemporaines.
+En 2017, j’ai développé un protocole afin de réaliser une œuvre évolutive qui superpose et englobe toutes les œuvres visuelles modernes et contemporaines.
 J’ai débuté ce travail à Paris en photographiant systématiquement chacune des œuvres présentées dans les différents musées de la ville : d’Art moderne, Orsay, de l’Orangerie, Picasso, Rodin, le Centre Pompidou, et autres.
 Depuis, le travail se poursuit dans d’autres villes et d’autres musées.
 Je superposerai toutes les œuvres dans un même fichier numérique jusqu’à l’atteinte du noir complet.
 Pour chaque nouvelle centaine d’œuvres ajoutée, un nouvel état de Matière noire est produit ; chaque état devenant à la fois une œuvre autonome et le fragment d’un tout.
-Selon le protocole établi, j’estime qu’il me faudra entre 100 000 et 120 000 photographies d’œuvres pour atteindre mon objectif. À l’heure actuelle, j’ai réalisé autour de 25 000 photographies, dont 7 000 sont regroupées en états.
+Selon le protocole établi, j’estime qu’il me faudra entre 100 000 et 120 000 photographies d’œuvres pour atteindre mon objectif. À l’heure actuelle, j’ai réalisé autour de 40 000 photographies, dont 10 000 sont regroupées en états.

 Matière noire est une tentative d’épuisement de l’acte photographique.
 Il est aussi un dépositaire de l’héritage de la modernité, faisant écho aux travaux de nombreux peintres qui ont opéré une réduction de la peinture, motivés souvent par un désir fou — et utopique — de faire une œuvre qui serait la somme de toutes les œuvres, ou la dernière œuvre, le dernier tableau.
 L’idée de la fin convoque toutes les fins.
 Matière noire se présente ultimement comme une façon d’apprivoiser la finitude. — Lire le texte de démarche.